-Perfect for web developers who want an artistic yet attention-grabbing portfolio.
+Perfect for web developers who want a basic simple portfolio.

 14. Lounge Lizard

-Recommend for establishing your brand identity as fast as possible.
+Recommend establishing your brand identity as fast as possible.

 Another web developer portfolio example you can draw inspiration from is the Lounge Lizard website.
 The portfolio of the New York-based design company features an unconventional yet professional design.
 Their portfolio is an excellent model for web developers who are keen on establishing their brand identity and reputation as quickly as possible on their website.